 Skip and Lynda Everitt have a perfect combination of lifestyles in the Hickory Walk section of Haile Plantation.

 They live on the Haile golf course while being able to walk to Haile Village Center for dining and neighborhood events.

 “Since I started playing golf at 13, I have wanted to live on a golf course, but I like a compact neighborhood that is relatively self-contained,” Skip said.
 “These two aspects of our situation go together well.”

 Everitt and his wife, Lynda, moved into Haile in 1993, and they have seen the massive development evolve over the years, adding two Publix supermarkets and many homes.

 Haile Village Center is better than ever.
 The Everitts enjoy eating at Limerock Road, That Bar and Table and Haile Village Bistro.
 “We see a whole lot of people we know when we go to them,” Skip said.
 They look forward to Haile Oktoberfest and the holiday lights each year.

 Lynda and Skip founded the Twilight Round Golf Tournament, an event held annually from 2003 to 2008 that honored Lynda’s father, a victim of Alzheimer’s Disease.
 “We got to know a lot of people through that,” Skip said.

-The couple values Hickory Walks’ diversity in terms of ages, professions, interests, and cultures.
-“We have graduate students, people with young kids, and people our age,” Skip said.
-“People mingle in our three common areas as well as gather for the holidays in these neighborly spaces.
+The couple values Hickory Walks’ diversity in terms of ages, professions, interests and cultures.
+“We have graduate students, people with young kids and people our age,” Skip said.
+“People mingle in our three common areas as well as gathering for the holidays in these neighborly spaces.
 We’ve never been happier.”